-Deschutes County assistance programs.
+Deschutes County and Bend assistance programs.

 Find how to apply for housing assistance (rent, mortgages, or deposits), free food, and other financial help in Deschutes County.
 Low income families and those in an emergency may get help from a charity, church, or government assistance program below.
 There may also be free clothing, heating or utility bill help, school supplies, cash aid, case management, and other social services.